dojo/docs/developer/design/bootstrap.rst

 And configuration data can be targeted to any of several desitinations:

-  1. The loader--either the dojo loader of a foreign loader
+  1. The loader--either the dojo loader or a foreign loader
   2. dojo, dijit, or some other library
   3. The has.js API, specifying static has feature values or has feature tests
   4. Application code